Daniel J. Frey

 There are those among us who have lost their humanity on purpose.

-They desire the world at the expense of their own soul.
+They desire the riches of the world at the expense of their own soul.

 A belief that strength at any cost is right.

-They have freely given away their humanity to gain freedom of responsibility to their fellow man.
+They have freely given away their humanity to gain freedom from responsibility to their fellow man.

 They hate you and me.